avilum/secimport/README.md

 ## Python API

 You can also use `secimport` by replacing `import` with `secimport.secure_import` for selected modules.
 See the [Python Imports](examples/python_imports/) example for more details.

+## Installation
+For evaluation, we highly recommend the QuickStart with <a href="#Docker">Docker</a> instead of self-installing.<br>
+If you are not using Docker, follow <a href="https://github.com/avilum/secimport/wiki/Installation">Installation</a> to install eBPF or DTrace.
+- To install secimport from git clone, install `poetry` and run `poetry install`
+- To install secimport from pypi (latest stable release): `python3 -m pip install secimport`

+## Docker
+The quickest way to evaluate `secimport` is to use our [Docker container](docker/README.md), which includes `bpftrace` (`ebpf`) and other plug-and-play examples.

 ## Examples